ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 - Route Operation: Execute a user-defined action when entering or leaving a route edge or achieving a node, including use of node and edge semantic information,
 - Route Graph Parser: Parse graph files using the chosen format (e.g. geoJSON, OpenStreetMap, etc.) and convert them into the internal graph representation.

-See the package’s README file for additional information such as performance metrics, design, advice, and graph formatting.
+See the package's README file for additional information such as performance metrics, design, advice, and graph formatting.

 <h1 align="center">
   <div style="position: relative; padding-bottom: 0%; overflow: hidden; max-width: 100%; height: auto;">